anakryiko/blog/content/posts/libbpf-bootstrap.md

 and [BPF ring buffer](/posts/bpf-ringbuf) use (Linux 5.8+).
-Neither of those features are mandatory to build useful BPF application, but they bring huge usability improvements and are the way that modern BPF application are built, so I've added example of using them into a basic `boostrap` example.
+Neither of those features are mandatory to build useful BPF application, but they bring huge usability improvements and are the way that modern BPF application are built, so I've added example of using them into a basic `bootstrap` example.

 # Prerequisites